ieeeugrsb/documents/README.md

-# documents
+# Student Branch Documents
-Minutes meetings, forms and documents of the Student Branch
+Minutes meetings, forms and documents of the Student Branch.